dendory/connix/README.txt

         Return the current UTC date and time in a standard format.

     remote_ip()
         Return the remote IP of a CGI application.
+(DEPRECATED)

     remove_spaces(text)
         Remove extra spaces from a string.